Rising-Ph0enix/Undergrad-Project-Documentation/Android Application Subsystem/ExportAPK release.md

 5) Fill organization : Sample

 Next -> finish

+NOTE: You can also use the same key that you used for debug in the release version but not recommended due to security reasons!

+Idea: In android view (left window/pane/side bar) by default.

+Switch to Project from android view.

+In project:

+app -> src -> debug -> res -> values -> google_maps_api.xml

+Use the same key in

+app -> src -> debug -> res -> values -> google_maps_api.xml

+SECURE VERSION:

 Oracle JDK path on my system: In Program Files (x86) not program files!!